Want to follow along with this writing? Sign up Today, it's free and easy

 Awe!
 This is really cute!
 I like how you portrayed the story through the letters the main character was writing to Angel.
 I knew she was gonna fall in love with Trey (I loved it nevertheless)and I really liked the ending.

-about 1 year ago Ellie said:
+over 1 year ago Ellie said:

 Hello!
 I'm returning my end of the swap. :-)